-As a civil engineering graduate your career pathway could be as a construction engineer, structural engineer, transport engineer or water supply distribution engineer in either the public or private sector.
+As a civil engineering graduate your career pathway could be as a civil engineer, construction engineer, structural engineer, transport engineer or water supply distribution engineer in either the public or private sector.
 There are great opportunities for travel with consulting and contracting engineers often moving from one major engineering site to another.
 Your expertise could land you a job in some of the largest construction projects in the engineering world.

 In addition to the courses listed below, you will also need to complete practical experience, where interactive hands-on activities, such as experiments and use of specialist equipment, are undertaken.

 All students must be able to meet the physical and other professional requirements of practical experience within this program.